-President George H. W. Bush went to his reward Friday night after a life well lived.
+President George H. W. Bush went to his reward on November 30, 2018 after a life well lived.
 Let's canvass historians and philosophers of old to see what they might take from reviewing his legacy as a man and a statesman.

 Start with the Greek-turned-Roman historian Plutarch.
 Plutarch’s enduring fame comes mainly from his “Parallel Lives,” capsule biographies of famous Greeks and Romans.
 He would pair up a Greek and Roman—say, Pericles, the first citizen of classical Athens, with Fabius “the Delayer,” who drew out Rome’s war against Hannibal for years until Rome was ready to seize the offensive—in order to compare and contrast their virtues and vices.

 Doing so throws virtue and vice into stark relief.
 For Plutarch, studying great and not-so-great figures from antiquity constitutes the surest way to learn how we should live our lives.
 We moderns can pattern ourselves in part on the ancients—emulating their virtues while shunning what they thought, felt or did that was low, or base, or unbecoming.